bprn1/RAGE-Game/README.md

 Scream into the mic to shatter the varying glass "items".
 Once all items are broken push A and B buttons to match LEDs flashing lights pattern.
 As you progress through the stages you gain points!
 The faster you complete the stage the more points you can gain.
 If successful triumphant music plays, if not Womp Womp.

+## Inputs and Outputs
+There are four main inputs there is the left, right, and switch buttons, along with the mic pressure.
+The outputs are tone and lights, the music will be done with speaker.